brandonjenniges/Android-Photo-Viewer-Example/README.md

-# Android Gallery Viewer Example
+# Android Photo Viewer Example

 Example getting images from Android device and loading into app.